 There is much we can and should blame tax havens for, and no one has done more to do so than me, but they did not create the financial crisis of 2008.
 It is true that the opacity they create may have prevented some seeing it coming, but the fact is that nothing really happens in tax havens: in the true secrecy jurisdictions such as Jersey, Cayman and the British Virgin Islands there are just armies of accountants, lawyers and bankers.
 They undoubtedly record transactions in order to avoid (and sometimes evade) taxes, but no one can claim that doing so brought the banks down.

 Nevertheless Gordon Brown chose to blame them for the banking failure, and at the April 2009 G20 Summit in London he said that the end of tax havens was in sight as a result of decisions made at this meeting.
 This was a big mistake.
-Firstly the Organisation for Economic Cooperation and Development failed to deliver on its promise.
+Firstly the Organisation for Economic Cooperation and Development failed to deliver on its promise to tackle tax havens.
+By creating a black listing system from which a tax haven could remove itself by signing just twelve extremely limited information exchange agreements with other states, which could, quite extraordinariliy, be other tax havens, the OECD created a toothless sanction on tax havens that did not demand real reform from them.
 Secondly, by picking the wrong target he allowed another narrative to catch hold of the popular imagination.

 That alternative narrative was, of course, that he was to blame for what had happened.
 This allowed his opponents to suggest that if the levels of spending he had supported were cut through a programme of austerity then the economy would be rebalanced, the public finances would be stabilised and the deficit defeated.
 This was the logic of the ‘maxed out credit card for the UK’.
 The Conservatives were able to sell this idea, most especially to a willing media, even if not well enough to win the 2010 general election outright, but they secured office anyway, and for two years the narrative of cuts predominated, the public believing the tale that this was all that was needed to restore prosperity.